-50/50 custody doesn't work in some situations, such as for young children, where parents live far apart or if one has an addiction problem.
-Co-parenting then becomes inappropriate and has negative effects.
+50/50 custody doesn't work in some situations, such as for infants and toddlers, where parents live far apart or if one has an addiction problem.
+Equal co-parenting then becomes inappropriate and has negative effects.
 Here are the main arguments against joint physical custody.

 April 4, 2020